Mandelbrot set: Multibrot sets

 For an integer d, these sets are connectedness loci for the Julia sets built from the same formula.
 The full cubic connectedness locus has also been studied; here one considers the two-parameter recursion $z \mapsto z^3 + 3kz + c$, whose two critical points are the complex square roots of the parameter k.
 A parameter is in the cubic connectedness locus if both critical points are stable.
-For general families of holomorphic functions, the boundary of the Mandelbrot set generalizes to the bifurcation locus, which is a natural object to study even when the connectedness locus is not useful.
+For general families of holomorphic functions, the boundary of the Mandelbrot set generalizes to the bifurcation locus.

 The Multibrot set is obtained by varying the value of the exponent d.
 The article has a video that shows the development from d = 0 to 7, at which point there are 6 i.e. $(d-1)$ lobes around the perimeter.
 In general, when d is a positive integer, the central region in each of these sets is always an epicycloid of $(d-1)$ cusps.
 A similar development with negative integral exponents results in $(1-d)$ clefts on the inside of a ring, where the main central region of the set is a hypocycloid of $(1-d)$ cusps.

 Higher dimensions

-There is no perfect extension of the Mandelbrot set into 3D.
-This is because there is no 3D analogue of the complex numbers for it to iterate on.
-However, there is an extension of the complex numbers into 4 dimensions, called the quaternions, that creates a perfect extension of the Mandelbrot set and the Julia sets into 4 dimensions.
+There is no perfect extension of the Mandelbrot set into 3D, because there is no 3D analogue of the complex numbers for it to iterate on.
+There is an extension of the complex numbers into 4 dimensions, the quaternions, that creates a perfect extension of the Mandelbrot set and the Julia sets into 4 dimensions.
 These can then be either cross-sectioned or projected into a 3D structure.
-However, the quaternion (4-dimensional) Mandelbrot set is simply a solid of revolution of the 2-dimensional Mandelbrot set (in the j-k plane), and is therefore largely uninteresting to look at, as it does not have any of the properties that would be expected from a 4-dimensional fractal.
+The quaternion (4-dimensional) Mandelbrot set is simply a solid of revolution of the 2-dimensional Mandelbrot set (in the j-k plane), and is therefore uninteresting to look at.
 Taking a 3-dimensional cross section at $d = 0\ (q = a + bi +cj + dk)$ results in a solid of revolution of the 2-dimensional Mandelbrot set around the real axis.